-Historically, we have generated minimal product revenue from therapeutic product sales of BioCart in Israel.
-In 2011, we suspended sales of BioCart in the Israeli market for strategic reasons.
-We do not expect to generate significant revenue from therapeutic product sales unless and until we obtain regulatory approval for and commercialize NeoCart or our future product candidates.
 We anticipate that we will continue to incur losses for the next several years in connection with the continuing development of NeoCart.
 In addition, we expect the losses to increase as we seek regulatory approvals for NeoCart and our future product candidates, and begin to commercialize any approved products.
 We are subject to all risks inherent in the development of new therapeutic products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 We have incurred additional costs associated with operating as a public company.
 We anticipate that we will need substantial additional funding in the future in connection with our continuing operations.

-Until we can generate a sufficient amount of revenue from our regenerative medicine products, if ever, we expect to finance future cash needs through public or private equity or debt offerings.
+Until we can generate a sufficient amount of revenue from our products, if ever, we expect to finance future cash needs through public or private equity or debt offerings.
 Additional capital may not be available on reasonable terms, if at all.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our product candidates.
 If we raise additional funds through the issuance of additional debt or equity securities, it could result in dilution to our existing stockholders, increased fixed payment obligations and the existence of securities with rights that may be senior to those of our common stock.
 If we incur indebtedness, we could become subject to covenants that would restrict our operations and potentially impair our competitiveness, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 Any of these events could significantly harm our business, financial condition and prospects.

-Our forecast that our financial resources will be adequate to support our operations into the first quarter of 2017 is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors.
+Our forecast that our financial resources will be adequate to support our operations into the middle of 2018 is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 The amount and timing of future funding requirements, both near- and long-term, will depend on many factors, including: